alexborisov/pushbullet-cli/README.md

 ## Contributing

 This is a utility project written to scratch an itch.
 It works for my use cases.
-While i plan to periodically develop it further, never the less this project is not amazingly high on my priority list.
+While I plan to periodically develop it further, this project is not amazingly high on my priority list.

-*Pull requests are very welcome* if you wish to contribute features, fixes etc...
+**Pull requests are very welcome** if you wish to contribute features, fixes etc...
 I only ask that you try to keep your code minimalistic, clean and performance oriented.